Bela Tonković: Deputy Mayor (2000–03) and provincial delegate (2000–04)

 The Democratic Opposition of Serbia (DOS) was created in early 2000 by an alliance of Serbian political parties opposed to Slobodan Milošević's continued rule.
 Although the DSHV was not part of the DOS at the republic level, it worked with the alliance at the local and provincial levels in Subotica.
 DOS candidate Vojislav Koštunica defeated Milošević in the 2000 Yugoslavian presidential election, and Milošević subsequently fell from power on 5 October 2000, a watershed moment in Serbian politics.

 Tonković was elected to the Subotica assembly as a DOS candidate in the 2000 Serbian local elections and to the Vojvodina assembly in the 2000 provincial election, both of which took place concurrently with the Yugoslavian vote.
 The DOS won a landslide victory in the Subotica with fifty-nine out of sixty-seven seats; when the new city assembly convened on 17 October 2000, Tonković was named as one of two assembly vice-presidents, a position that was then equivalent to deputy mayor.
 At the provincial level, the DOS and its affiliated parties won almost every seat in the assembly, and Tonković served as a supporter of the new administration.

 As a member of the 2000–04 Vojvodina provincial assembly, Tonković played a role in returning the Croatian language to official status in the province, increasing access to Croatian language education, and establishing the Hrvatska riječ (Croatian Word) newspaper and publishing firm.

 Fall from power

 The DSHV's internal divisions increased after 2000, and on 6 July 2003 an extraordinary assembly of the party voted to dismiss Tonković as leader.
-A subsequent editoral in Hrvastka riječ described him as having run the party in an authoritarian manner, of choosing and changing associates in an arbitrary way, and of undermining the party's support base, while a Zagreb weekly described his downfall as representing "a belated de-Tuđmanization in the diaspora," referring to the liberalization of Croatian politics after Franjo Tuđman's death in 1999.
+A subsequent editorial in Hrvastka riječ described him as having run the party in an authoritarian manner, of choosing and changing associates in an arbitrary way, and of undermining the party's support base, while a Zagreb weekly described his downfall as representing "a belated de-Tuđmanization in the diaspora," referring to the liberalization of Croatian politics after Franjo Tuđman's death in 1999.

 On 11 October 2003, Tonković was expelled from the DSHV entirely.
 On 10 November 2003, he was removed as deputy mayor by a vote of the Subotica assembly.
 He did not seek re-election at either the local or the provincial level in 2004.